kkincade/kincade-wedding/README.md

 }
 ```

-5. Restart nginx using `service nginx restart`
+5. Restart nginx using `service nginx restart` for the changes to take place.

-6. Create a flightplan.js file that determines the files needed to be copied and the commands that need to be run.
+6. Create a *flightplan.js* file that determines the files needed to be copied and the commands that need to be run.

 7. From your local machine `add` and `commit` all files to Github.

-8. Run the command `fly production`.
+8. Ensure your ssh-agent is running and connected by running `eval "$(ssh-agent -s)"` and `ssh-add ~/.ssh/id_rsa`.

-git rm -r --cached node_modules
+9. Run the command `fly production`.

-git commit -am "node_modules be gone!"
+### Using MySQL
-git push origin master
+In the case you need a database for your site, here is an example showing how to get MySQL up and running on a machine.
+You will need to do this on your DEV and PROD machines.

-git rm -r --cached bower_components
+1. Download and install MySQL from the [MySQL website](https://dev.mysql.com/downloads/mysql/).

-git commit -am "bower_components be gone!"
+2. Run `mysql.server start` to start the MySQL server.

-git push origin master
+3. Run `mysql -p` to open a MySQL session (*-p* prompts for a password).

-1. Run "mysql.server start"
+4. Enter MySQL password.

-2. Run "mysql -p"
+5. Within MySQL, run `CREATE DATABASE <database-name>;` to create a database.

-3. Enter MySQL password
+6. The run `use <database-name>;` to select that database.

-4. Within mysql, run `use wedding;`
+7. Create a user and give them privileges.
 ```
 mysql -u root -p
-create database wedding;
+create database <database-name>;
 create user 'kkincade'@'localhost' identified by 'my-password';
-grant all on database-name.* to 'kkincade';
+grant all on <database-name>.* to 'kkincade';
 ```

-**Schema of RSVP table**
+8. Create a table:
 ```
 CREATE TABLE lu_rsvp (
     id INT PRIMARY KEY AUTO_INCREMENT,